Blog

 How do you plan on funding this?
 Doesn't it cost a lot of money?

 We believe moderation can be built into the system where necessary so that trusted members of the community can take charge of most moderation actions, and we can rely on the volunteer efforts of moderators.
-This method is community-first, cost-effective, scalable and cements communities into the functioning of the platform.
+This method is community-first, cost-effective, scalable, and cements the community into the functioning of the platform.

-On the development end, we will initially handle the build and development of the platform ourselves and have committed time to complete it.
-Over time, we wish to onboard more volunteers, and as time goes by, hope to hand over a number of development and maintenance tasks to individuals from the community.
+On the development end, we will initially handle the build and development of the platform ourselves.
+We’re in the process of onboarding more volunteers, and hope to hand over a number of development and maintenance tasks to individuals from the community.

-Server hosting will be our main cost, but we believe we will easily be able to cover the cost of hosting through donations from the community.
-We also believe Couchsurfing™ was built poorly, increasing the hosting costs.
+Server hosting is our main cost, but we believe we will easily be able to cover the cost of hosting through donations from the community.
 We believe that if we build a great platform for the community, the community will be willing to pitch in enough to keep it going.

 How can you remain competitive or even build something good if you're so focused on not making money?